-Javed Iqbal was a Pakistani serial killer who was responsible for the deaths of at least 100 young boys, ranging in age from 6 to 16.
-His method of killing was particularly gruesome, as he would strangle his victims, dismember the corpses, and then dissolve them in acid in order to destroy the evidence.
+Javed Iqbal, a Pakistani serial killer, was responsible for the untimely deaths of at least 100 young boys aged between 6 and 16.
+His killing method was particularly gruesome; he would strangle his victims, dismember their corpses, and subsequently dissolve them in acid to obliterate any evidence.
 His case attracted national attention in Pakistan and his sentence was similar to what he did to his victims.

 In 2000, he was found guilty and sentenced to death in the same manner that he killed the boys, being strangled first, then cut into a hundred pieces in front of the victim’s families, and then dissolved into acid.
 However, before the sentence could be carried out, Iqbal committed suicide inside his cell.

-At one point, Iqbal stated that his killings were in revenge for the brutal punishment he received at the hands of the police after his arrest in the past.
+At one point, Iqbal declared that his killings were an act of revenge for the brutal punishment he had received from the police following a past arrest.

 Who was Javed Iqbal?